Intrinsic randomness as a measure of quantum coherence: introduction

 With such strong evidence of the connection between coherence and intrinsic randomness, a natural question is whether we can consider the intrinsic randomness as a measure of coherence.
-If this is possible, production of certain amount of intrinsic randomness will inevitably cause consumption of the same amount of coherence.
+If this is possible, production of a certain amount of intrinsic randomness will inevitably cause consumption of the same amount of coherence.

 In this study, we explicitly answer this question by first proposing a coherence measure using intrinsic randomness and thus show the equivalence of the definitions between intrinsic randomness and quantum coherence.
-Then, we show that instead of extracting biased random sequences, we can equivalently distill the coherence of the to-be-measured pure state, which provides an operational meaning to our coherence measure.
-We, thus, answer the open question, stated in literature \cite{Baumgratz14}, on the resource aspect of quantum coherence.
+Then, we present a coherence distillation protocol for pure states and show that it is equivalent to random number extraction.
+Our distillation protocol provides an operational meaning to coherence, thus it answers the open question, stated in the literature \cite{Baumgratz14}, on the resource aspect of quantum coherence.
 Next, by noticing the similarity to the entanglement of formation (EOF) \cite{Bennett96, Hill97, Wootters98}, we provide an explicit way to evaluate our coherence measure for the qubit case.
-It is worth to mention that the proposed measure is the first convex roof measure for coherence.
+It is worth mentioning that the proposed measure is the first convex roof measure for coherence.
 Finally, we compare the two quantumness measures, coherence and entanglement, in a more general scenario.